bootique/bootique/UPGRADE.md

   or newer.

-* [bootique-rabbitmq #20](https://github.com/bootique/bootique-rabbitmq/issues/20): The logic of subscription endpoint queue redefining (`RmqSubEndpoint.newSubscription().queue(name)`) has changed to allow existing configurations as templates for differently named queues.
+* [bootique-rabbitmq #20](https://github.com/bootique/bootique-rabbitmq/issues/20): The logic of subscription endpoint queue naming (`RmqSubEndpoint.newSubscription().queue(name)`) and configuration has changed to allow existing configurations as templates for differently named queues.

-  ** If you used `RmqSubEndpoint.newSubscription().queue(name)` to point to a queue configuration different from the
-     one for the endpoint, or to create a queue with an implicit default configuration, you will need to revisit this code, and make sure the sub endpoints are setup as templates for any queues created from them.
-  ** If you assigned queue names to the endpoints via configs (under `rabbitmq.sub.[endpoint].queue`) that do not
-     point to queue configurations (under `rabbitmq.queues.[queue_name]`), this would previously create a default config implicitly.
-In the new version an exception will be thrown.
-So make sure to add those missing queue configurations.
+  * `rabbitmq.queues` configuration property got renamed to `rabbitmq.queueTemplates` to indicate that this config does not correspond to any physical queues.
+  * `rabbitmq.sub.[endpoint].queue` configuration property is no longer a reference to the queue configurations.
+It is simply an (optional) default queue name for this endpoint.
+A property referencing a template is `rabbitmq.sub.[endpoint].queueTemplate`.
+So you need to pick a template if you need a specific configuration.
+  * Same goes for explicitly renamed queues (`RmqSubEndpoint.newSubscription().queue(name)`).
+Renaming will not reference a new configuration.
+You still need to set the correct template for the endpoint.

 * [bootique-kafka #30](https://github.com/bootique/bootique-kafka/issues/30):  If you were using `KafkaConsumerRunner`, you will have to switch to `consume(KafkaConsumerCallback,Duration)`.
 The callback is invoked on a batch of data after